 It’s been like a rebirth.
 But it hasn’t always been easy – and I feel it’s necessary to do what isn’t usually done, and share these stories with you.

-That describes something I struggle with on a daily basis, a very rare mental state where depression and PTSD intersect, called Depersonalization.
+That describes something I spent years struggling with – a very rare mental disorder called Depersonalization.
 Your brain chemistry gets screwed up and you stop being able to feel your emotions at all.

 None of us had the money for a more professional setup at the time (which makes me SO grateful for the pro studio we have now), but I honestly cherish the memory of making due with what we had.
 We would stop at nothing to make music, least of which would be less than ideal equipment.

 It’s an amazing thing, a sort of glue that binds Mute Prophet together despite our separate life experiences, this goal of turning tragedy and pain into something triumphant.
-Ultimately this band is something that literally saved my life, giving me an outlet to transmute things I would otherwise never have been able to overcome, into something amazing.
+This band gave me an outlet to transmute things I would otherwise never have been able to overcome, into something amazing.

 So please, leave a comment below or email me and let me know how you feel about this post, or even just to say hi.
 It would mean a lot.